 We do around 2 picture puzzles at a time for now.

 Animal skin puzzle

-Another puzzle that we like is an animal skin puzzle that can be downloaded here.
+Another puzzle that we like is an animal skin puzzle that can be downloaded here for free.
 We printed images on photo paper and cut out the body part of each animal, and Scarlett gets to match different skins to different animals until she finds the right one.
 This game is a lot of fun!

 Big and small concept games

-This printable can be downloaded here.
+This printable can be downloaded here for free.
 The set includes 20 cards – 10 large, 10 small cards and a pdf file with a 4 section grid.
 There are 2 ways to play with this set:

 - Place a printed grid sheet in front of the child, and have her or him place a matching card on each cell.
 This game is great for kids to see which image is big and which one is small, and also great for learning shapes, which are included in the set.